w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 WCAG2ICT guidance is developed by the WCAG2ICT Task Force of the Accessibility Guidelines Working Group (AGWG).
 The Task Force work statement defines the objectives, scope, and approach for WCAG2ICT.

-The participants of the WCAG2ICT Task Force are volunteers from W3C member organizations and invited experts, and they are supported by W3C Web Accessibility Initiative (WAI) staff.
+The participants of the WCAG2ICT Task Force are volunteers from W3C Member organizations and invited experts, and they are supported by W3C Web Accessibility Initiative (WAI) staff.

 ### Related documents
 W3C WAI resources related to WCAG2ICT: